Visiting Scholars Program Award Terms and Conditions

 b.
 It is also the responsibility of the Fermilab awardee to notify each URA member participant what travel expenditures (and dollar limits) are reimbursable under their VSP group award.

 c.
 At the conclusion of the trip, travel reimbursement requests should be submitted to the URA Visiting Scholars Program (email@example.com).
-Participants must complete the group award travel reimbursement form, attach copies of all receipts, and a completed & signed W9 form.
+Participants must complete the group award travel reimbursement form, attach copies of all receipts, and a completed & signed W9 form (if you are a U.S. citizen or other U.S. person, including a resident alien individual), or Form W-8BEN.
 Expenses that do not have a corresponding receipt will not be reimbursed.
 Once the travel reimbursement form has been submitted and approved, the URA accounting office will process the out-of-pocket reimbursement and send payment in the form of a check to the address indicated on the URA VSP group award travel reimbursement form.

 VIII.
 Acknowledgment of Support